mtassia/TIAMMAt/README.md

 **The program is operationally organized into three main blocks (detailed diagram can be seen below):**
 1) Search amino acid datasets for best-hit motifs to the target domain(s)
 2) Revise each domain profile HMM to account for homologous sequence variation captured in (1)
 3) Final scan of all amino acid datasets for Pfam-A entries including all revised domains

+***Note:*** *As of January 2023, the Pfam database is hosted via [InterPro](https://www.ebi.ac.uk/interpro/).
+Instructions have been changed to reflect this migration.*

 ---
 <a name="dependencies"/>